capacitor-community/barcode-scanner/README.md

 import { BarcodeScanner } from '@capacitor-community/barcode-scanner';

 const startScan = async () => {
+  // Check camera permission
+  // This is just a simple example, check out the better checks below await BarcodeScanner.checkPermission({ force: true });

-  BarcodeScanner.hideBackground(); // make background of WebView transparent
+  // make background of WebView transparent
+  // note: if you are using ionic this might not be enough, check below BarcodeScanner.hideBackground();

   const result = await BarcodeScanner.startScan(); // start scanning and wait for a result